 With its open coastline and dramatic topography, turning the corner onto the east coast of the island is a little like entering a new climate.

-The air feels a little cooler, the breezes feel a little stronger, and the already chill vibe of Cozumel island gets turned up a notch or two.
+The air feels a little cooler, the breezes feel a little stronger, and the already chill tropical island vibe gets turned up a notch or two.

-Renting a car in Cozumel is pretty straightforward, but if you plan on doing so, take a moment to read our related post on staying safe in your Cozumel rental car, here.
+Renting a car here is pretty straightforward, but if you plan on doing so, take a moment to read our related post on staying safe in your Cozumel rental car, here.

 Eat at Cozumel’s New Gastro Parks